 OpenStack Newton, the technology’s 14th release, shows just how far we’ve come: where we used to focus on basic things, such as supporting specific hypervisors or enabling basic SDN capabilities, now that’s a given, and we’re talking about how OpenStack has reached its goal of supporting cloud-native applications in all of their forms — virtual machines, containers, and bare metal.

-There are hundreds of changes and new features in OpenStack Newton, and you can see some of the most important in our What’s New in OpenStack Newton webinar.
-Meanwhile, as we do with each release, let’s take a look at 53 things that are new in OpenStack Newton.
+There are hundreds of changes and new features in OpenStack Newton.
+As we do with each release, let’s take a look at 53 things that are new in OpenStack Newton.

 - Get me a network enables users to let OpenStack do the heavy lifting rather than having to understand the underlying networking setup.